-Note that q was set to point to the number 7 initially.
+Note that the variable q was set to point to the number 7 initially.
 It maintained that value until we made it point at the character string "Seven".
 Thus, Python variables maintain the type of whatever they point to, but we can change what they point to simply by reassigning the variable.
-At that point the original data is 'lost' and Python will erase it from memory (unless another variable points at it too) this is known as garbage collection.
+We can check the type of a variable by using the type () function: